 Oil may start to pool as the sealant dries.
-You must wipe off any excess oil on the wood’s surface within 20 minutes of application of your sealer.
+You must wipe off any excess oil on the wood’s surface within 20 minutes of the application of your sealer.
 If excess oil is left on a dense surface such as Ipe, the sun’s rays will singe the oil and turn the entire surface black.

 This is the number one mistake we see when homeowners trust someone who is not familiar with treating Ipe.
-If your deck has darkened, it most likely had overapplication of oil.
+If your deck has darkened, it most likely had an overapplication of oil.
 If you want to make sure that your deck is coated evenly, consider using a deck sealing company to handle the job.
-They will always use the highest quality of sealer that is specially made for Ipe for even greater protection.
+They will always use the highest quality sealer that is specially made for Ipe for even greater protection.

 A sealant should prevent your Ipe deck from fading or darkening.
 Because of the sun, untreated Ipe will develop a silver color called patina.
 This is quite unattractive, and it also means that the natural oils of the Ipe wood have dried out, leaving it vulnerable to damage.
-A properly maintained Ipe deck should fade gracefully between maintenance visits, not get significantly darker or lighter.
+A properly maintained Ipe deck should fade gracefully between maintenance visits, and not get significantly darker or lighter.